Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 have a unique name so that they can be sorted deterministically (the name must be unique for that Agent, but multiple Agents can have a Sensor Component with the same name).

+Visual observations also supports stacking, bu specifying `Observation Stacks` to a value greater than 1.
+The visual observations from the last `stackSize-1` steps will be stacked on the last dimension (channel dimension).

 When using `RenderTexture` visual observations, a handy feature for debugging is adding a `Canvas`, then adding a `Raw Image` with it's texture set to the